Duke Surgery Annual Research Day

 Deadline

-Abstracts should be submitted by February 4, 2024
+Abstracts must be submitted by February 4, 2025

 Eligibility

-Abstracts can cover basic/translational or clinical research and should state the most applicable category after the title.
+Abstracts can focus on basic/translational or clinical research and should state the most applicable category after the title.
 Learners may only submit one abstract per category (clinical or basic/translational).
-Research should be relatively recent but may have already been presented and/or published within the past year.
-Learners must be available to attend Research Day on April 17, 2024.
+Research should be recent but may have already been presented and/or published within the past year.
+Learners must be available to attend Research Day on April 30, 2025.

 The abstract submission file should include two pages: (1) a title page and (2) the abstract including figures or tables.
 Please use 11-point font and include 1" margins in your file.
 Submit the title page and abstract in the same file for tracking purposes.
 Your abstract file must be submitted in PDF format.